RosterElf Logo

 Shuttle services often operate early mornings, evenings and weekends to meet passenger needs.
 Penalty rates apply for Saturday, Sunday, public holiday and outside-ordinary-hours work under the Passenger Vehicle Transportation Award.
 Understanding these rates is essential for accurate payroll and service costing.

-Casual employees receive a 25% loading in lieu of leave entitlements.
+Casual employees receive a 25% casual loading in lieu of leave entitlements.
 Part-time and full-time employees accrue leave and receive penalty rates on top of their base rate.
 Minimum engagement periods also apply for casual shifts.
 Ensure your payroll system correctly applies all applicable loadings and penalties.

 Who should use this template?